 Baked Tofu

-- 14 ounce block Extra-Firm Tofu drained & pressed
+- 14 ounce block Extra-Firm Tofu drained and pressed

 - 2 tablespoons Low-Sodium Soy Sauce